Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 The core issue in talking portrait video generation tasks is capturing and estimating the actual face expressions from the various voice inputs, such as the movements of lips, head poses, and eyebrows, which influence the quality of the video significantly.
-For some earlier GAN-based methods, Wav2Lip~\cite{prajwal2020lip} adapts a powerful lip-sync discriminator to generate an accurate, realistic lip motion, while Audio-driven Talking Face Video Generation~\cite{yi2020audiodriventalkingfacevideo} aims to address the problem of unnatural head movements for talking face generation application.
-OneShotA2V~\cite{Kumar_2020_CVPR_Workshops} proposes a framework capable of developing a talking face from an unseen image and an audio clip.
-Recently, VividTalk~\cite{sun2023vividtalk} and AniPortrait~\cite{wei2024aniportraitaudiodrivensynthesisphotorealistic} propose a two-stage architecture based on 3D mesh as the intermediate representation.
-EDTalk~\cite{tan2024edtalkefficientdisentanglementemotional} has disentangled the motion space into three distinct latent spaces and designs an audio-to-motion module to predict different expressions.
-InstructAvatar~\cite{wang2024instructavatartextguidedemotionmotion} accomplishes the fine-grained control based on the natural language instruction.
-EMO~\cite{tian2024emoemoteportraitalive} designs the audio feature extractor, face locator, and speed layers, combining with the ReferenceNet~\cite{hu2024animateanyoneconsistentcontrollable} and motion frame module, which ensures the performance of generated videos.
-EchoMimic~\cite{chen2024echomimiclifelikeaudiodrivenportrait} and EchoMimicV2~\cite{meng2024echomimicv2strikingsimplifiedsemibody} also use the ReferenceNet to extract the features from the input image, generating a better portrait video.
-Aiming to provide a precise lip control, DreamTalk~\cite{ma2024dreamtalkemotionaltalkinghead}, SayAnything~\cite{ma2025sayanythingaudiodrivenlipsynchronization}, MuseTalk~\cite{zhang2025musetalkrealtimehighfidelityvideo} and CAFE-TALK~\cite{chen2025cafetalkgenerating3dtalking} propose optimized techniques to solve this problem.
-ANGIE~\cite{NEURIPS2022_8667f264} utilize VQ-Motion Extractor and Co-Speech GPT module to achieve co-speech gesture video generation.
+Recently, ~\citep{sun2023vividtalk},~\citep{wei2024aniportraitaudiodrivensynthesisphotorealistic} propose a two-stage architecture based on 3D mesh as the intermediate representation.
+EDTalk~\citep{tan2024edtalkefficientdisentanglementemotional} has disentangled the motion space into three distinct latent spaces and designs an audio-to-motion module to predict different expressions.
+EMO~\citep{tian2024emoemoteportraitalive} designs the audio feature extractor, face locator, and speed layers, combining with the ReferenceNet~\citep{hu2024animateanyoneconsistentcontrollable} and motion frame module, which ensures the performance of generated videos.
+EchoMimic~\citep{chen2024echomimiclifelikeaudiodrivenportrait} and EchoMimicV2~\citep{meng2024echomimicv2strikingsimplifiedsemibody} also use the ReferenceNet to extract the features from the input image, generating a better portrait video.